leiarenee/sf-pipeline/README.md

 ### Workflows

-* Run terraform/terragrunt commands in a specific account - Done
+* Run terraform/terragrunt commands in a specific account
 * TTL (time to live)
-    * Install ephemeral infrastructure with time to live (TTL) - Done
+    * Install ephemeral infrastructure with time to live (TTL)
     * Nuke ephemeral account from chatops
     * Nuke ephemeral accounts in a nightly crone job
 * Production